Advocacy

 In 2017 the National Council for Curriculum and Assessment (NCCA) engaged in a consultation on structure and time for a redeveloped primary curriculum.
 The IPPEA engaged in this process and formulated a position in relation to the key elements pertaining to physical education.
 The 2017 summary and full submissions statements are available at the end of this page.

 In 2020, based on the results of the initial consultation the NCCA released the Draft Primary Curriculum Framework.
 The IPPEA were happy to see many of our initial suggestions and recommendations considered, notably a proposed increase in time allocation.
-The draft primary curriculum framework is currently the subject of another round of consultation.
-The IPPEA executive committee have collaboratively created a submission in relation to this consultation.
-Click on the links below to read a summary of our submission or to access the full submission:
+The draft primary curriculum framework was the subject of another round of consultation.
+The IPPEA executive committee collaboratively created a submission.

 Summary of IPPEA Submission to NCCA